 When deciding the right KPI’s for your contact centre it’s important that you consider the customer, employee and business.
-The metrics that you have in your organisation needs to be geared towards all three, if one metric is weighted towards another there leads to an imbalance.
-As an example if you chose Average Handling Time (AHT) as a metric it might benefit the business, but it might impact negatively employee behaviour which would affect your customer delivery.
-However if you train your employees well then Average Handling Time can be a good metric for your contact centre.
+The metrics that you have in your organisation need to be geared towards all three, if one metric is weighted towards another there lead to an imbalance.
+As an example, if you chose Average Handling Time (AHT) as a metric it might benefit the business, but it might impact negatively employee behaviour which would affect your customer delivery.
+However, if you train your employees well then Average Handling Time can be a good metric for your contact centre.
 The key is the meaning behind KPI’s that you put in place for your contact centre.
-Let’s look at the 4 key metrics that will help positively the employee, the business and the customer.
+Let’s look at the 4 key metrics for customer service that will help positively the employee, the business and the customer.

 The Customer Feedback metric